 When they’re positive, Google Reviews can be a major boost to a business as they can help you interact with customers and increase your footfall.
 Even negative reviews have their benefits if they’re honest and reasonable – they can help you see areas your business can improve.

 It’s no secret that it is the most popular search engine, but how does Google know if a bad review is defamation?

 Google has an automatic spam filter that aims to detect reviews that are not authentic, relevant and useful, but it is not perfect and defamation in a Google review may not get picked up.
-If a business receives a defamatory Google review, they can ask Google to take down reviews that it believes are defamatory, but it will only do so if the review breaks one of Google’s policies.
+If a business receives a defamatory Google review, they can ask Google to take it down, but it will only do so if the review breaks one of Google’s policies.
 They will not take down a review just because a business doesn’t like it or if there is a debate about facts (as they have no way of discerning who is in the right).

 Defamation is a technical area of law, and the Newtons dispute resolution team are experts in dealing with such matters.
 Not every bad review is defamation but the ones that are can be very damaging.
-If you require any advice and assistance, please contact the team.
+If you require any advice and assistance, please contact us today.